 The past few weeks, we have been hitting multiplication activities hard!
 Our school is focusing a lot on mathematical computational fluency, so it is a main focus area for us this year (and last year).
 While I firmly believe that computational fluency is a cornerstone for success in other mathematical concepts, I also do my best to keep the learning fun and engaging.

 I work with kids who, for the most part, already know their facts, so at this point, they are working on memorization and automaticity.
+If your students are still working on learning their facts, this post has great tips for teaching multiplication facts.
 We always review several ways to show multiplication on an anchor chart.

 Along with fact practice, we are honing in on problem solving skills.
 In come task cards!
 I give students a small period of time each day (oftentimes during math workshop rotations) to work on task cards, and they love it.
 Over the years, I have created many, many multiplication task cards covering a wide variety of skills.

 We always start with the array task cards, which are incredibly popular among my kids, no matter their level of understanding is.
 In fourth grade, we have also been working on factors and multiples, so of course, I have a set of those as well.
 I also have them use building equations task cards and 2 different problem solving sets.
 All of these task cards are in my Multiplication Task Card Bundle.
 I use them EVERY year, and they are a lifesaver during our multiplication unit math rotations!